MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 Enabled:
 Specify the mode in the Options section:

--Block: Users and applications will not be able to access dangerous domains -Audit Mode: Users and applications can connect to dangerous domains, however if this feature would have blocked access if it were set to Block, then a record of the event will be in the event logs.
+-Block: Users and applications won't be able to access dangerous domains -Audit Mode: Users and applications can connect to dangerous domains, however if this feature would've blocked access if it were set to Block, then a record of the event will be in the event logs.

 Disabled:
-Users and applications will not be blocked from connecting to dangerous domains.
+Users and applications won't be blocked from connecting to dangerous domains.

 Not configured:
 Same as Disabled.